LastPass Reviews& Product Details

 But how does it work?

 When you log in to your LastPass account, the 2FA will generate a time-based one-time password known as TOTP.
 For LastPass, it is six digits and hence hard to guess.
-If you dislike TOTP, you can also take advantage of the LastPass authenticator app.
+If you dislike TOTP, you can also use the LastPass authenticator app.
 The app provides push notifications that you can use to either reject or accept the login attempt.
 For enterprises, LastPass offers an MFA app that provides a password-less login ability.
 Lastly, you can also set up the 2FA to work with voice calls and SMS.

 Another way you can use 2FA is to print out wallet-size authentication gird.